Cielquan/DoTH-DNS/README.md

     $ sudo docker exec pihole -a -p

+_The `run.sh` script also reminds you if a random password was generated from pihole._

 #### 5 use the new DNS server
 Now you can setup your other devices to use the server.
 You may also install your CA certificate on your other devices.

 ### Variable Notes
 Here are some explanations for above mentioned variables.
+`FRESH`:
+If set to 'y' then all configuration files are overwritten with new ones.

 `ARCHITECTURE`:
 If not set, gathered and printed by `setup.sh` script.
 Architecture of the processor ('arm' or 'x86') used by the server.